jckarter/clay/doc/language-reference.md

     # Grammar
     ReferenceQualifier -> "ref" | "rvalue" | "forward"

 Argument declarations may be prefixed with an optional reference qualifier.
 Clay distinguishes "lvalues", which are values bound to a variable, referenced through a pointer, or otherwise with externally-referenceable identities, from "rvalues", which are unnamed temporary values that will exist only for the extent of a single function call.
 (The terms come from an lvalue being a valid expression on the **L**eft side of an assignment statement, whereas an rvalue is only valid on the **R**ight side.)
+Local and global variables are lvalues, as are any expressions that [return by reference](#returnstatements); the results of return-by-value expressions are rvalues.

     // Example
-    // The result of `2+2` in this example is bound to `x` and is thus an lvalue var x = 2 + 2;
+    // The result of `2+2` in this example is bound to `x` and is thus an lvalue lv() {
+        var x = 2 + 2;
         f(x);
+    }

-    // The result of `2+2` in this example is temporary and is thus an rvalue f(2 + 2);
+    // The result of `2+2` in this example is temporary and is thus an rvalue rv() {
+        f(2 + 2);
+    }

-Since rvalues only exist for the duration of a single function call, functions can take advantage of this fact to perform move optimization by reclaiming resources from rvalue arguments instead of allocating new resources.
+Since rvalues are only referenceable for the duration of a single function call, functions can take advantage of this fact to perform move optimization.
+They can reclaim resources from their rvalue arguments instead of allocating new resources.
 In an argument list, an argument name may be annotated with the `rvalue` keyword, in which case it will only match rvalues.
+Rvalues will be deleted using the `destroy` [operator function](#operatorfunctions) at the end of the statement for which they were allocated.

     // Example
     foo(rvalue x:String) {
-        // Use move() to steal x's buffer, then append " world" to the end return move(x) + " world";
+        // Use `move` to steal x's buffer, then append " world" to the end return move(x) + " world";
     }